Omermatin/smart_parking_fiu/README.md

 Students at FIU often face difficulty finding available parking close to their classes, leading to:

-Late arrivals
+1) Late arrivals

-Increased walking distance across campus
+2) Increased walking distance across campus

-Frustration and inefficiency
+3) Frustration and inefficiency

-The goal of this project is to automate parking selection using a schedule-aware recommendation algorithm, prioritizing convenience and real-time availability.
+The goal of this project is to automate parking selection using a schedule-aware recommendation algorithm using n8n for smart suggestions, prioritizing convenience and real-time availability.

-Key Features

-Schedule-Aware Recommendations

-Inputs: Student class schedule (term, courses, meeting times, building locations)

-Logic: Calculates optimal parking garage based on proximity to first class of the day and class timings throughout the day.

-Real-Time Garage Data Integration

-Consumes API data for all FIU garages, including:

-Garage type (garage vs. lot)

-Current student/other vehicle occupancy

-Latitude/longitude coordinates

-Intelligent Parking Algorithm

-Filters only “garage” type entries

-Prioritizes garages with available student spaces

-Handles multi-class days to suggest parking that minimizes walking across multiple buildings

-Flutter-Based UI

-Clean and responsive interface

-Allows students to view garage recommendations in real-time

-Technical Highlights
+Technical Highlights:

   Flutter & Dart: Frontend interface with state management and responsive design

   REST API Integration: Fetches student schedule and garage availability

   Local Algorithmic Processing: All recommendation logic is handled on-device; no backend server required

   Data Parsing & Modeling: JSON responses are mapped to custom Dart data models

   Scalable Architecture: Easily extendable to include new features like parking history, AI-based predictions, and alternative routes